nudoru/learning-map-manager/README.md

-# Winning With Containers Manager Reporting App Development
+# Learning Map Manager Reporting App Development

-This is the dashboard app for learning map applications specifically for WWC project.
+This is the dashboard app for learning map applications.
 This is *only* the dashboard code, not the deployment package.

 **Ensure that the options in config.json match that of the corresponding learning map application**